 - For receiver tests, place a 5MHz E-UTRA carrier adjacent to the upper Base Station RF Bandwidth edge and a 5MHz E-UTRA carrier adjacent to the lower Base Station RF Bandwidth edge.
 If 5 MHz E-UTRA carriers are not supported by the beam, the narrowest supported channel bandwidth shall be selected instead.

-- For single-band operation receiver tests, if the remaining gap is at least 15 MHz plus two times the channel bandwidth used in the previous step and the beam supports at least 4 E-UTRA carriers, place a E-UTRA carrier of this channel bandwidth adjacent to each already placed carrier for each sub-block.
+- For single-band operation receiver tests, if the remaining gap is at least 15 MHz plus two times the channel bandwidth used in the previous step and the beam supports at least 4 E-UTRA carriers, place an E-UTRA carrier of this channel bandwidth adjacent to each already placed carrier for each sub-block.
 The nominal carrier spacing defined in subclause 4.5 shall apply.

 - The sub-block edges adjacent to the sub-block gap shall be determined using the specified FOffset-RAT for the carrier adjacent to the sub-block gap.